Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Two-letter acronmys (ex: ID, IO, IP, etc.) should be capitalized.
 Three-letter acronyms (ex: API, URL, etc.) should only have the first letter capitalized (ex: Api, Url, etc.)
 For more capitalization guidance, see: [https://msdn.microsoft.com/en-us/library/141e06ef(v=vs.71).aspx](https://msdn.microsoft.com/en-us/library/141e06ef(v=vs.71).aspx)

+**Why the rule is important**: Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), properties should follow camel case format as specified at [https://msdn.microsoft.com/en-us/library/141e06ef(v=vs.71).aspx](https://msdn.microsoft.com/en-us/library/141e06ef(v=vs.71).aspx).

+**How to fix the violation**: Adopt camel case format as indicated by the rule.
+Please note that this may require a service side update and may cause a breaking change.

+**Impact on generated code**: Serialization of the property by the SDK will follow casing as defined in the spec file.
+Make sure casing matches the service implementation.

 **Good Examples**: Examples of lowerCamelCase style:
 * camelCase